 - Take the standardized test required for your program if you haven't already.

-- Write your statement of purpose and have it reviewed.
+- Write your statement of purpose and have it reviewed at CAPD, the Writing and Communication Center, or at a communication lab.

 - Request official transcripts.